FlynnLeeGit/webpack-bricks/readme.md

 this project is under develop,api maybe change

-define webpack.config.js like this all defined bricks can see in https://github.com/FlynnLeeGit/webpack-bricks/tree/master/bricks
+define webpack.config.js like this, now all defined bricks can see in https://github.com/FlynnLeeGit/webpack-bricks/tree/master/bricks

 ```js
 const {